ParthrajsinhMori/Bharat_Intern_Projects/README.md

 Technology used : HTML, CSS.

 How to view ?
-Just Download the folder "Portfolio" in your device and run the html file.
+Just Download the folder "Portfolio" in your device and run the index.html file.